aphyr/partitions-post/README.markdown

 Have an answer to the question: *when my servers can't talk, what happens to my application?* Based on what we've seen, your network is going to ask you.

 *We invite and encourage you to contribute your own experiences with or without network partitions.
 Open a pull request on this page, leave a comment, write a blog post, or release a post-mortem.
-Data will inform this conversation, current practice, future designs, and, ultimately, the availability of the systems you depend on."
+Data will inform this conversation, current practice, future designs, and, ultimately, the availability of the systems you depend on.*